uyuni-project/uyuni/docs/SLEnkins-howto.md

-# SLEnkins Spacewalk Suite HOWTO:
+# SLEnkins Spacewalk Suite HOWTO

-### Where is the code of the slenkins-cucumber ?
+## Where is the code of the slenkins-cucumber ?
 branch slenkins
 https://github.com/SUSE/spacewalk-testsuite-base/tree/slenkins

-### The difference between master suite and the SLEnkins suite.
+## The difference between master suite and the SLEnkins suite.
 [What has changed](changes.md)

-#### Official and full documentation about slenkins:
+## Official and full documentation about slenkins:
 http://slenkins.suse.de/doc/

-#### Installation of SLEnkins in your local machine/server.
+### Installation of SLEnkins in your local machine/server.

 1. Add the repos and install required packages: